Prydis Group Privacy Notice

 We have an obligation to ensure that your personal information is accurate and up to date.
 Please ask us to correct or remove any information that you think is incorrect.

 We’d like to send you information about our products and services and those of other companies in our group which may be of interest to you.
-We will ask for your consent before we do so.
+This includes our Newsletter which is sent out around four times per year.
 If you’ve agreed to receive marketing information, you may opt out at a later date.

 You have a right at any time to stop us from contacting you for marketing purposes or giving your information to other members of the group.
 If you no longer wish to be contacted for marketing purposes, please contact us by email or post.